Gabriel2409/small-calendar/README.md

 - NOTE2: aerich generated migration file depends on yoor choice of db, it is not exactly the same for sqlite and postgres for example

-- Be sure to move the created database inside the `backend` folder.
+- IMPORTANT: Be sure to move the created database inside the `backend` folder.

 ## Run the app

+- If you have vscode, open the cmd palette with `ctrl P` then type `task + space` and choose `Dev mode: Run App`

-- Run the backend:
+- Alternatively, to run the backend:

   - go to the backend folder: `cd backend`
   - run uvicorn: `uvicorn app.main:app --reload`

-  - alternatively if you have vscode: open the cmd palette with `ctrl P` then type `task + space` and choose `Dev mode: Run backend`
+- Alternatively, to run the frontend:
+  - go to the frontend folder: `cd frontend`
+  - run uvicorn: `npm start`

 ## Testing

 - Launch the tests by running `pytest [-vv]`
 - get the coverage by running `pytest --cov="." --cov-report html`, then open `index.html` in the html cov folder
+- Note: tests are only done in the backend here, not in the frontend